mgroves/CMSprinkle/README.md

 Follow these steps to integrate CMSprinkle into your ASP.NET Core application:

 ### 1. Installation
-Add CMSprinkle to your project via NuGet (coming soon) or clone this repository.
+Add CMSprinkle to your project via NuGet or by cloning this repository.

 ### 2. Configuration in _ViewImports.cshtml
 Ensure CMSprinkle is available in your Razor pages by adding it to `_ViewImports.cshtml`: